matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable/Simple.md

                       // etc.
                   );
 - It throws one of the following exceptions:
-    - `Piwik\Exception` &mdash; If infinite recursion detected.
+    - [`Exception`](http://php.net/class.Exception) &mdash; If infinite recursion detected.
 This will occur if a table&#039;s subtable is one of its parent tables.

 <a name="addrowsfromserializedarray" id="addrowsfromserializedarray"></a>
 <a name="addRowsFromSerializedArray" id="addRowsFromSerializedArray"></a>